 Many parents prefer one-on-one, face-to-face tutors to be able to meet in person and gauge the progress of their kids.

 But there are instances where parents would go for online tutors.

 For example, not all cities have tutors specializing in improving SAT scores and the next best thing is to find a tutor who could work with their kids remotely.

-If you’ve been tutoring kids in math, or English, or any other subject for years, this doesn’t mean you’re going to be as efficient tutoring for the SATs.
+Even if you’ve been tutoring kids in math, English, or any other subject for years, this doesn’t automatically mean you’re going to be a good SAT tutor.

 1. SAT Specialization